Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

-Lynda screamed holding a pink glob of gum with a tuft of black hair stuck on it.
-This was when we had first met in Junior High School and the hair was from the back of my head.
+Lynda screamed in a high pitch sarcastic howl - a cross between Bruce Lee and a lone-wolf - while holding a pink glob of gum with a tuft of hair stuck on it.
+This was when we had first met in Junior High School and the hair was from my head.
+It was one of the things she did - pull the hair off boys with her gum.
 She would expose her thighs while pretending to show me a run in her nylon stocking, but I had fallen in love with her earlier when I had seen her buying a milk shake in the cafeteria.
-She was in love with Bruce, a pale blond boy that became a contractor in Gardena.
-One time during a boring history class in which everyone was half sleeping Lynda sat down in her desk curving her body making it slither in slow motion into the ridiculously small desks made for children in which we were all forced to sit.
+She was in love with Bruce, a pale blond boy that became a successful contractor in Gardena.
+One time during a boring history class in which everyone was half sleeping or daydreaming Lynda sat down in her desk curving her body making it slither in slow motion into the ridiculously small desks made for children in which we were all forced to sit.
+As she sat down she made a sound with her mouth as if the air were being sucked out of the room.
 Suddenly everyone, boy and girl, was wide awake.
 It was as if she were making fun of the furniture and the very institution that was meant to hold us, and it was erotic.
-Having something be funny and sensuous at the same time was a new and liberating experience, a glimpse into another kind of life that everyone applauded, but we only succeeded in getting Lynda into trouble.
-The teacher was incensed with rage, his pink face red, screaming in a high pitch we had never heard.
-It seemed out of proportion to what had happened but we all knew that he was also aroused by Lynda.
+Having something be funny and sensual at the same time was a new and liberating experience, a glimpse into another kind of life that everyone applauded, but we only succeeded in getting Lynda into trouble.
+The teacher was incensed with rage, his pink face red, screaming in a high pitch we had never heard before.
+It seemed out of proportion to what had happened but we all knew that it was probably because he was also aroused by Lynda.
 We never listened to what teachers said but looked at their faces and the way they moved.
 We looked for weaknesses, we assessed the strengths, and we absolutely never showed any mercy.
 It was obvious in this teacher’s face that Lynda had used a power greater than his, and he had to teach her a lesson.
 It was as close as he would ever get to fucking her.
-I would see the same mechanism many times later in jobs between bosses and secretaries, administrators and workers, and later more subtly in University campuses and Art institutions; over and over, the refrain of the wars in Los Angeles in 1968.
+It was also clear this lesson would be pointless.
+Over and over, the refrain of the wars in Los Angeles in 1969.

 -Sand it all over.